rhel-labs/instruqt/selinux-policy/01-introduction/assignment.md

 Enforcing
 </pre>

 To make permanent changes to the system so that the states above survive a reboot, we edit the **/etc/selinux/config** file.
 There are two control statements.
-The statements start with **SELINUX=** and **SELINUXTYPE=**, each of these statements has three possible values.
+The statements start with **SELINUX=** and **SELINUXTYPE=**.
+Each of these statements has three possible values.

 SELINUX= can take one of these three values:
   - enforcing - SELinux security policy is enforced.
+(Default)
   - permissive - SELinux prints warnings instead of enforcing.
   - disabled - No SELinux policy is loaded.

-> **NOTE:** On RHEL version 8.x and lower disabled actually disables SELinux entirely in the kernel.
-In RHEL 9 and later, SELinux is still turned on in the kernel, however, no policy is loaded at boot time (i.e. there are no rules to apply so nothing is impacted by SELinux).
-To ensure SELinux is disabled in the kernel, selinux=0 is added to the kernel command line.
+> **NOTE:** On RHEL version 8.x and lower, the value *disabled* actually disables SELinux in the kernel.
+In RHEL 9 and later, if the value *disabled* is specified, SELinux is still turned on in the kernel, however, no policy is loaded at boot time (no rules, no denials).
+On Red Hat Enterprise Linux 9 and later, to ensure SELinux is disabled in the kernel, add selinux=0 to the kernel command line.

 SELINUXTYPE= can take one of these three values:
-  - targeted - Targeted processes are protected,
+  - targeted - Targeted processes are protected.
+(Default)
   - minimum - Modification of targeted policy.
 Only selected processes are protected.
   - mls - Multi Level Security protection.

 Only one policy can be active at any given time.
-You must reboot and possibly relabel the system if you change the policy type.q
+You must reboot and possibly relabel the system if you change the policy type.

 ### Managing individual applications

 It is useful sometimes to manage an individual configuration while we are testing a policy or if an application with a policy has changed and we need to track its new behaviour.
 We can manage the scope of enforcement on an individual process using the **semanage** command.
 We refer to a scope of enforcement in SELinux as a **domain** or **context**.
 For example *httpd_t* is the domain that defines web server access.
 Let's set the httpd_t domain to permissive mode using the semanage command.

 ```bash
 sudo semanage permissive --add httpd_t
 ```

 This command adds the httpd_t domain to the list assigned SELinux Permissive mode.
 We can check that the domains was added to the Permissive Types using the semanage command with *--list*.
 Later, we will see how to add this to a policy.

 ```bash
 sudo semanage permissive --list
 ```